 And yes, there’s an Elastic SIEM application in Kibana.

-There is now also a NetFlow module, that will monitor and forward NetFlow and IPFIX flow records.
+There is now also a NetFlow module that will monitor and forward NetFlow and IPFIX flow records.
+See the links in the References section.

 Heartbeat

 From the product page: “Heartbeat pings all things, via ICMP, TCP, HTTP, TLS, with support for authentication and proxies”.
 It also allows monitoring the servers behind a load balancer via DNS resolution.
-And it support dynamic automation of monitoring targets.
+And it supports dynamic automation of monitoring targets.
 Heartbeat also holds data when it can’t be delivered, until connectivity is available again.

 More specifically, heartbeat generates uptime and response time data.